EinarAndreas/combat_tests/reanalysis/ComBat_original/combat_paper_dataset2_reproduced.md

 Again the heatmap is not exactly as in Johnson et al, but the batch clustering is broken("Batch, bottom annotation row") and the samples cluster more by cell type("Cell", top annotation row) and treatment type("Type", middle annotation row).

 Now follows a few tests for differentially expressed probes.
-> Differential expression was assessed using Welchs t-test to determine the differential expression of RNAi versus control samples.
+> Differential expression was assessed using Welch’s t-test to determine the differential expression of RNAi versus control samples.
 EB2 produced at list of 86 significant genes at a false discovery (q-value) threshold of 0.05 (Storey and Tibshirani, 2003).<cite> Johnson et al.

 ```r